Government Documents is the official term given to materials received through the Federal Library Depository Program.

 As technology advanced and the Internet became widely accepted, the Government Printing Office Electronic Information Access Enhancement Act of 1993 which is codified in Title 44, Chapter 41 of the United States Code required more electronic access.
 The Congressional Record, Federal Register, other government documents chosen by the Superintend of Documents were now required to be available in electronic format.

-These links to electronic resources are available for anyone to access.
-In addition to the electronic resources, this guide does lists some paper resources available in the MacPhaidin Library.
+These links to Databases are available for anyone to access.
+In addition to the Databases, this guide does lists some paper resources available in the MacPhaidin Library.

 All government documents are accessible for public use in the library.
 Students, faculty, and staff may borrow paper documents that circulate.
 Library users who do have borrowing privileges may borrow documents that circulate through interlibrary loan from their own public library.